-NOTE 7.
+NOTE 8.
 EARNINGS PER SHARE

 Effective November 3, 2005, the Company issued 1,223,208 shares of Class A Redeemable Preferred Stock in connection with the acquisition of OFS.
 After January 1, 2006, and prior to March 31, 2006, holders of Class A Redeemable Preferred Stock were entitled to receive dividends according to the formula described in the Company's amended Articles of Incorporation.
 For the Company's first quarter 2006 dividend, declared on March 10, 2006, the shares of Class A Redeemable Preferred Stock, although considered to be participating securities, did not receive a dividend pursuant to the formula.
 Following the provisions of EITF 03-6, for the six and three month periods ended June 30, 2006, the Class A Redeemable Preferred Stock, a participating security, was excluded in the computation of basic EPS using the two-class method.
 EITF 03-6 discusses the allocation of losses to nonconvertible and convertible participating securities when using the two-class method.
 Losses are only allocated to a participating security if this security has a contractual obligation to share in the loss.
-There was no such obligation for the Class A Redeemable Preferred Stock, were not allocated any of the loss in the computation of basic EPS, even though it is a participating security.
+There was no such obligation for the Class A Redeemable Preferred Stock.
+Therefore, for the six and three months ended June 30, 2006, the shares of Class A Redeemable Preferred Stock were not allocated any of the loss in the computation of basic EPS, even though it is a participating security.